Can vegans eat avocados? Avocados are plants that grow on trees for humans and non-humans to eat. By this logic, avocados are vegan-friendly.

 Some growers spray their flowers with a formula that includes honey and water to entice bees to pollinate the avocado flowers.

-In contrast, tomato and chilli pepper plants can easily self pollinate through either the wind or the vibration of animal pollinators, including bees, flies, butterflies, hummingbirds, to name a few.
+In contrast, tomato and chilli pepper plants can easily self pollinate through either the wind or the vibration of animal pollinators, including bees, flies, butterflies, and hummingbirds, to name a few.

 Depending on the climate, avocados are harvested every second year in the spring and summer.